sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 ~~~

 # Configure Graphite
-We provide an example Graphite Docker container which you should probably change the configuration of, depending on how often you want to run your tests.
-How long you want to keep the result, and how much disk space you want to use, will depend on your use case.
+We provide an example Graphite Docker container and when you put that into production, you need to change the configuration.
+The configuration depends on how often you want to run your tests.
+How long you want to keep the result, and how much disk space you want to use.

 Starting with version 4 we tried to send a moderated number of metrics per URL but you can [change that yourself]({{site.baseurl}}/documentation/sitespeed.io/metrics/).